ASmallSquishySquid/KirkwoodGaps/README.md

 A ball that represents a predator.
 Try it out with the HuntPredator interact strategy and Collision criteria strategy!
 #### Prey ball
 A ball that represents prey.
 Try it out in a field of other balls with the KillPrey interact strategy and Collision criteria strategy!
-#### Scavenger ball
+#### Party ball
-A ball that represents a scavenger.
-Try it out with the color update strategy.
+A ball that is ready to party.
+Try it out with the color update strategy!

 ### Type dependent behaviors:
 There are five different type-dependent behaviors, as described below.